Skip to main content

 The same rings true of kratom in powdered versus liquid form.
 Keep in mind that, regardless of the form of kratom you’re using, it’s recommended to start small and then work your way up to the desired serving size.

-2. Understand Serving Size
+2. Understand serving size

 The most important tip for creating a kratom smoothie is to understand kratom serving sizes.
 If you’re used to adding protein powders or collagen powders, it can be easy to overdo it—remember that the “scoop sizes” appropriate for kratom will be much, much smaller.

 An average serving size for kratom first timers is 1 gram, or even ½ gram if you want to be extra cautious.
 Although it may seem small, this amount is about ⅛ to ¼ teaspoon!
-Even a small amount can have noticeable effects to those who are sensitive to kratom.
+Even a small amount can have noticeable effects for those who are sensitive to kratom.

-Experienced kratom users may be able to work their way up to larger amounts safely, and it’s recommended to increase ½ gram (or ⅛ tsp) at a time.
 As mentioned above, in order to have a positive experience, it’s important to begin with a small amount and then slowly increase serving size until you see the desired results.

-Your serving size may also differ depending on the type of blender you are using.
 For example, a ⅛ teaspoon serving of kratom powder may be appropriate for a single serving blender, while a 1 teaspoon serving size may be more appropriate for a bigger blender creating 4-6 servings.

 If you’re serving a crowd, it’s important to ask everyone if they are comfortable with kratom before adding it to the recipe.
-Especially if you’re splitting a smoothie with kids, be sure to make separate batches (one with kratom and one without).
-Remember, you can always hold off adding kratom to the end, and set a single portion aside for yourself.
+Especially if you’re splitting a smoothie with kids, be sure to make separate, clearly marked batches (one with kratom and one without).

-4. Mask Botanicals with Bold Flavors
+4. Mask botanicals with bold flavors

-Don’t know where to start?
-Using frozen blueberries as a fruity base adds plenty of flavor and a boost of antioxidants!
 Chocolate is another common flavoring agent.
 Use a tablespoon of raw cacao powder, or add a bit of extra protein with a scoop of chocolate-flavored protein powder.

-What Are the Best Additives for Kratom Smoothies?
+What Are The Best Additives For Kratom Smoothies?

-Pretty much anything you can add to a regular smoothie can be added to a kratom smoothie.
-Some kratom additives, however, increase the kratom’s bioavailability, or how much of the kratom your body can absorb.
+Some kratom additives, however, increase kratom’s bioavailability, or how much of the kratom your body can absorb.
 In this way, you can make kratom more effective without increasing your serving size.

-Many of the foods you’ll see listed below might already be foods you use in your smoothies, like milk or orange juice.
 Other items (like herbs and spices) may give you ideas for making your smoothies more interesting, such as using spices and herbs for a more savory or vegetable-heavy smoothie.

 Here are some of the most popular kratom additives that increase bioavailability.
-You can find a more complete list from Blate Papes.

 • Akuamma seed: available in seed or powder